Saving Money and Time

-Most of the following tips and strategies came from Long Beach homeowners that had successful L2G project.
+Most of the following tips and strategies came from Long Beach homeowners that had successful L2G projects.

 Determining a project’s budget before work begins is important.
 To find important budget-related topics, click here.

 Here’s the #1 tip: don’t forget to apply for your L2G incentive payment.
-If successful, you’ll receive $3.00 for each square foot of lawn removed, up to $3,000.
-For more information, click here.
+If successful, you’ll receive $3.00 for each square foot of lawn removed, up to $15,000.